Adaptive Non-Uniform Sampling of Bandlimited Signals via Algorithm-Encoder Co-Design: Adaptive Non-Uniform Sampling Approach

 \section{Adaptive Non-Uniform Sampling Approach}

-In this section, we present an adaptive non-uniform sampling framework in which a bandlimited signal is represented by a set of time encodings and corresponding measurements.
-The key idea is to generate time encodings that are dense in regions where the signal varies rapidly and sparse in regions where the signal varies slowly.
+In this section, we present a non-uniform sampling framework in which a bandlimited signal is represented by a set of sampling intervals and corresponding local averages.
+The key idea is to generate sampling intervals that are short in regions where the signal varies rapidly and long in regions where the signal varies slowly, while preserving convergence of a standard iterative reconstruction algorithm.

-This section is organized as follows.
-First, we review the conventional iterative reconstruction algorithm used in the IF-TEM framework and revisit its convergence analysis.
-In doing so, we derive an alternative convergence condition that does not require the classical Nyquist inter-sample spacing constraint in~\eqref{eq:Tn_Tnyq_cond}.
-Next, we introduce the proposed VBT-IF-TEM, which serves as a key building block for the adaptive sampling framework.
-We then discuss the limitations of this formulation and present a modified variant that addresses these issues.
-Finally, we combine these elements to formulate the proposed adaptive non-uniform sampling scheme.
+The section is organized as follows.
+In Subsection~\ref{ssec:algorithm} we review an iterative reconstruction scheme based on local averages and revisit its convergence analysis.
+This leads to a local, energy-based sufficient condition that replaces the classical global Nyquist spacing constraint \eqref{eq:Tn_Tnyq_cond}.
+In Subsection~\ref{ssec:VBT-IFTEM} we introduce a variable-bias, variable-threshold integrate-and-fire mechanism that produces sampling intervals satisfying this local condition for each fixed signal.
+In Subsection~\ref{ssec:biasedVB-IFTEM} we refine the construction to avoid excessive sampling in low-energy regimes.
+Finally, in Subsection~\ref{ssec:Proposed_AdaptiveNUS} we discuss the proposed adaptive non-uniform sampling.